 Ledbury is a small but lively market town in Herefordshire.
 It is filled with independent shops and historical buildings everywhere.
-Here are my favourite things to do and favourite shops to visit!
-Almost every shop in Ledbury is terrific; however, I’ve only included ones I shop in the most (ie. I’ve heard good things about the butchers in Ledbury, but I’ve never used them or been in, as I’m vegetarian, so I haven’t included them because I personally can’t comment to be as authentic and transparent as possible!).
+Here are my favourite things to do and my favourite shops to visit!
+Almost every shop in Ledbury is terrific; however, I’ve only included the ones I shop in the most (ie. I’ve heard good things about the butchers in Ledbury, but I’ve never used them or been in, as I’m vegetarian, so I haven’t included them because I personally can’t comment to be as authentic and transparent as possible!).

 Food in Ledbury: